TUIlmenauAMS/2-Legged-Robots/README.md

 - Micro SD Card, 32 GB, Noobs, 9.73 eur
 https://shop.pimoroni.com/products/noobs-32gb-microsd-card-3-1?variant=31703694245971

+The program to let the robot walk in a learning manner is: raspirobo7_balancing_learning2 It uses the optimization of "Random Directions" for learning and optimizing the walk.
+Hence it might take a while in the beginning until it learns to balance and walk.

 Also see the information and videos on our Robotics website: